Skip to main content

 The composition of macronutrients in your diet also plays a significant part.
 Studies have shown that diets very high in fat can lead to a decrease in SHBG levels, while low-fat diets tend to increase them.
 This is again linked to overall metabolic health and liver function.

 A diet that contributes to hepatic fat accumulation will invariably suppress SHBG.
 Conversely, dietary protein appears to have a positive or stabilizing effect.
-Adequate protein intake is essential for and has been associated with higher SHBG levels in some studies.
+Adequate protein intake is essential for liver function and has been associated with higher SHBG levels in some studies.
 The key is balance.

 A diet centered around lean proteins, healthy fats from sources like olive oil and avocados, and an abundance of fiber-rich carbohydrates from vegetables and legumes creates the optimal metabolic state for healthy SHBG production.